Cyprus

 • Hold a clean criminal record

-• Residing for more than 183 consecutive days in Portugal (or not be absent from Portugal for more than 8 non-consecutive months in any single calendar year)
+• Residing for more than 183 consecutive days in Portugal (or not be absent from Portugal for more than 8 non-consecutive months during the validity of the residence permit)

-• Show proof of a place to live in Portugal
+• Show proof of accommodation in Portugal for at least 12 months

 Why Should You Reach out To Dixcart?